brainglobe/cellfinder/README.md

 ## Instructions

 ### Installation
-`cellfinder-core` supports Python 3.7, 3.8 (3.9 when supported by TensorFlow), and works across Linux, Windows, and should work on most versions of macOS (although this is not tested).
+`cellfinder-core` supports Python >=3.7, and works across Linux, Windows, and should work on most versions of macOS (although this is not tested).

-Assuming you have a Python 3.7 or 3.8 environment set up (e.g. [using conda](https://docs.brainglobe.info/cellfinder/using-conda)), you can install `cellfinder-core` with:
+Assuming you have a Python environment set up
+(e.g. [using conda](https://docs.brainglobe.info/cellfinder/using-conda)),
+you can install `cellfinder-core` with:
 ```bash